Klew

 Overview

-A two-sided crossword puzzle marketplace.
-Constructors build and publish puzzles through a web editor with an autofill engine.
-Solvers play them on iOS with Apple Pencil support (via native Scribble) or on the web.
-Cross-platform progress sync, in-app purchases, and a credits-based marketplace economy.
+A two-sided crossword platform.
+Constructors build and publish puzzles through a web editor with a constraint-solving autofill engine.
+Solvers play them on iOS with Apple Pencil support (via native Scribble) or on the web, with progress synced across devices.
+On top sits a competitive layer: every puzzle is automatically graded for difficulty, and solvers earn lifetime points and a par-relative skill rating that ranks them on global leaderboards.

 The Problem

-Crossword puzzle creation tools are either expensive professional software or bare-bones web apps.
-Solvers are stuck with a few major publishers.
-There's no open marketplace where independent constructors can publish puzzles and earn revenue, and no solver that lets you write answers with Apple Pencil the way you would on a newspaper.
+Crossword tools are either expensive professional software or bare-bones web apps, and solvers are mostly stuck with a handful of big publishers.
+There was no open platform where independent constructors could publish puzzles to a real audience, no solver that lets you write answers with Apple Pencil the way you would on newspaper, and no competitive ladder that measures how well you actually solve.

 What I Built

-• iOS solver with Apple Pencil input via native Scribble — a single persistent ScribbleTextField overlays the selected cell, capturing strokes alongside the OS's built-in recognition while storing PKDrawing data for visual playback
+- — iOS solver with Apple Pencil input via native Scribble, using a single persistent ScribbleTextField that overlays the selected cell, capturing strokes alongside the OS's built-in recognition while storing PKDrawing data for visual playback

-• Real-time progress sync across devices using Supabase with local-first architecture and last-write-wins conflict resolution
+- — Cross-platform progress sync via Supabase with a local-first architecture and last-write-wins conflict resolution

-• Full authentication with Sign in with Apple and magic link email, constructor profiles, ratings, reviews, and follow system
+- — Full authentication with Sign in with Apple and magic link email, plus constructor profiles, ratings, reviews, and a follow system

 Key Decisions

-The Scribble integration uses one persistent UITextField positioned over the active cell rather than per-cell text fields — this avoids destroying and recreating the responder chain on every cell advance.
+The Scribble integration uses one persistent UITextField positioned over the active cell rather than per-cell text fields, which avoids destroying and recreating the responder chain on every cell advance.
 Strokes are captured at the window level via a custom gesture recognizer on UITextEffectsWindow and buffered without triggering re-renders until Scribble commits a letter.
-The autofill engine is written in Rust compiled to WebAssembly for near-native performance in the browser.
-Monetization is purely through Apple IAP — no external payment processor — keeping the stack simple and compliant.
+The autofill engine is written once in Rust and compiles to two targets: WebAssembly for the in-browser editor and a native CLI for offline daily-puzzle generation.
+Solver skill is measured with a par-relative Elo rating rather than raw solve counts, so the leaderboard rewards how well you solve, not how much.